azgs-geomapmaker/geomapmaker/SetUp/SetUp.md

 	values (<the id from users>, <the id from projects>);
 	```

-6. Create a new int column in sde.descriptionofmapunits named parentid with a fkey contraint.
-(I will revisit/clean-up this process later)

-7. Create a new text column in sde.descriptionofmapunits named relativeage
+6. Create a new text column in sde.descriptionofmapunits named relativeage

 # <a id="create-template"></a> To create Gems template in xml (only necessary if you need to create the template)
 1. Install USGS Gems tools in ArcGIS Pro per [https://github.com/usgs/gems-tools-pro